 The pass can be purchased either online from the Holland Pass website or in person at various locations.
 See the website for a complete list of sales locations.

 Best for: Tourists who want to see a number of Dutch cities and a few museums and attractions, but don't plan to museum-hop too intensively.

 The National Museumkaart is a no-frills museum pass that is valid for nearly 400 museums across the Netherlands.
-By "no frills", I mean that the card offers no free city tours, no free transport, no discounts for other attractions, restaurants, and shops- just unlimited access to hundreds of museums for a twelve-month period, and this alone can make the card a stellar deal indeed.
+By "no frills," we mean that the card offers no free city tours, no free transport, no discounts for other attractions, restaurants, and shops--just unlimited access to hundreds of museums for a 12-month period, and this alone can make the card a stellar deal indeed.

-The Museumkaart is available at hundreds of museums nationwide; for sales locations, see the Museumkaart website (Dutch only; use an online translation tool or email the Museumkaart Foundation at firstname.lastname@example.org).
+The Museumkaart is available at hundreds of museums nationwide.
+For sales locations, see the Museumkaart website (Dutch only - otherwise, use an online translation tool, or email the Museumkaart Foundation at firstname.lastname@example.org).

-Best for: Tourists who want to museum-hop in various cities; travelers on an extended stay or who expect to return to the Netherlands multiple times within a twelve-month period.
+Best for: Tourists who want to museum-hop in various cities and travelers on an extended stay or who expect to return to the Netherlands multiple times within a 12-month period.